 - Bring large loads to a transfer station.

-Businesses may apply for an exemption.
+Businesses may apply for an exemption to contracting for recycling pickup service with a private hauler.
 A business may prefer to market recyclables directly or deliver them to a recycling facility themselves.
 If your business elects to refuse recycling services provided by a hauler, the business must provide evidence to CSWD that it is in compliance with CSWD’s mandatory recycling requirements by completing a Recycling Service Exemption Form and agreeing to a visit by CSWD staff.
-Please e-mail the completed form to firstname.lastname@example.org or mail it to CSWD, attn: Enforcement.
+Please e-mail the completed form to firstname.lastname@example.org or mail it to CSWD, attn: Compliance.

 Frequently Asked Questions:

 Call your hauler to find out their holiday pickup schedule.
 For Burlington, see the Burlington Public Works website.

 Check the CSWD Calendar for Drop-Off Center holiday hours.

 What if bad weather delays trash and recycling pickups?

 Call your hauler to find out if they are revising their pickup schedule.
 In Burlington, contact Burlington Public Works at 802-863-9094.

 I have a large object or load of trash.
 How do I get this picked up?

 Call your hauler to see if they are able to pick it up (special fees may apply).